-If you have used all your credit limits, it is recommended to clear your debt by paying lump sum to bring down your debt balance as repayment via minimum payment could take longer to control your finances and you would end up paying lot of interest and charges as fee.
-There is higher risk of payment default as large debt amount requires higher minimum payment to pay on your credit cards.
+If you have used all your credit limits, it is recommended to clear your debt by paying a lump sum to bring down your debt balance as repayment via minimum payment could take longer to control your finances and you would end up paying a lot of interest and charges as a fee.
+There is a higher risk of payment default as a larger debt amount requires higher minimum payment to pay on your credit cards.

 It is a legal requirement to register to vote and if you refuse to give details when your local electoral registration office requests them, you may be liable for a fine of up to £1,000.
 Knowingly adding false information to the electoral register could result in a fine of £5,000 or even prison time

 There is no limit to the number of credit applications you can make, but not all of them will be accepted.